Student-centric advice and objective recommendations

 Admissions officers will consider it if the information is available to them, but they know it doesn’t paint a complete picture.
 Many colleges have realized that ranking holds limited value because it only shows student comparison within a particular school.
 And of course, high schools vary widely in terms of resources, competitiveness, and grading systems.

 Your class rank doesn’t define you as a student, and colleges know that.
 While you should strive to achieve a high class ranking, that shouldn’t be your only goal.
 Get involved in extracurriculars, develop leadership qualities, and build relationships with teachers who can write recommendations for you.
-In the end, your class rank will end up as a small component of your college applications.
+In the end, you should work hard to maintain good grades, but don’t worry too much about class rank.
+It will end up being less important than your actual GPA or other aspects of your application.

 Also read: Advice for low test takers